 How to Avoid Recurrence of the Problem

-The purpose of any analysis or business research methodology is also to avoid problemetic situations in the future.
+The purpose of creating your root cause analysis report is to avoid problematic situations in the future.
 This purpose must be explained well in the document.
 The cause and the solution are identified and the corrective action plan is implemented.
 What is the next step?
-You need to have processes designed for continuous improvment.
-It's important to develop and implement steps to monitor the process and progress.
+You need to have processes designed for continuous improvement.
+It’s important to develop and implement steps to monitor the process and progress.
 Remember well, the possible solutions to avoid such problems in the future need to be given in the document.

 - Root Cause Analysis retrieved at http://www.mindtools.com/pages/article/newTMC_80.htm